Complier General Causal Effect in Randomized Controlled Trials with One-Sided Noncompliance: Introduction

+In this paper, we propose a novel estimand, complier general causal effect (CGCE), in an RCT under one-sided noncompliance.
+Its formal definition is presented in Section~\ref{sec:setting}.
+Note that CGCE is a general estimand, with some special cases including CACE and CQCE.
+The motivation of proposing such a new estimand stems from our systematical study of the likelihood-based identifiability under this setting.
+By constructing the nonparametric likelihood~\eqref{eq:model} from the data structure in Table~\ref{tab:onesided}, we clearly delineate which estimands are identifiable and which are not.
+To the best of our knowledge, this is the first systematic treatment of likelihood-based identifiability in this setting.
+This foundational analysis, with details presented in Section~\ref{sec:model}, naturally gives rise to the CGCE as the primary estimand.

+We further develop two estimators for the CGCE: a simple estimator (Section~\ref{sec:simple}) that requires no nonparametric procedures and serves as a convenient tool for preliminary analysis, and an efficient estimator (Section~\ref{sec:efficient}) that achieves the semiparametric efficiency bound.
+A distinguishing feature of our approach to deriving the efficient influence function (EIF) is that, we start from the influence function of the simple estimator and then project it onto the tangent space of the semiparametric model.
+This yields a transparent decomposition of the EIF in terms of interpretable nuisance components, each with a clear statistical meaning tied to the data structure in Table~\ref{tab:onesided}.
+Our approach stands in contrast to many other works that followed the optimal instrumental function approach, such as \cite{hong2010semiparametric}.

+A key finding in our theoretical analysis is that achieving semiparametric efficiency requires only $L_2$-consistency of the nuisance estimates, with no restriction on their convergence rates.
+This rate-free property, enabled by sample splitting, distinguishes our work from many existing literature, whose efficient estimators rely on product-rate requirements or specific individual-rate requirements on sieve or kernel methods with some other smoothness conditions.
+This rate-free property opens the door to employing many more modern machine learning (ML) methods while still guaranteeing efficiency.

 To wrap up the introduction, below is the structure of the paper.
-In Section~\ref{sec:setting}, we introduce the definition of one-sided noncompliance, the assumptions we impose, and the identification results.
+In Section~\ref{sec:setting}, we introduce the definition of one-sided noncompliance and the assumptions we impose.
+In Section~\ref{sec:model}, we present the nonparametric likelihood, establish identifiability, and formally define the CGCE.
 The \emph{simple} estimator and the \emph{efficient} estimator are studied in Sections~\ref{sec:simple} and \ref{sec:efficient}, respectively.
 We conduct simulation studies in Section \ref{sec:simulation} and analyze a social economic data set in Section \ref{sec:app}.
-Detailed derivations, regularity conditions, and all the proofs of the propositions and theorems in the paper are placed in the Supplementary Materials.
+The paper is concluded with some discussions in Section~\ref{sec:disc}.
+Detailed derivations, regularity conditions, and all the technical proofs are placed in the Supplementary Materials.